PrivacyLx/Topics/README.md

 We know that in europe as well as around the world there are huge dataset from people all around the world.
 We should do a working session to find what these are at leas so we have some notion of what is going on.

 ## Snowden Docs Investigation
 It has been some years now, but the Snowden documents still contain relevant information.
-We should do a working session where we analyse these documents.
+We should do a working session where we analyze these documents.